Are Prenups On Public Record?

 Many people ask us, “How can I make sure my prenup stays private?”
 But what they’re really asking is, “Will my prenup somehow wind up on public record somewhere where people can look up all of my personal, financial, and intimate details?”
 And the answer is quite simple: a prenup will not be put on public record UNLESS you file it for collateral purposes or you contest it in court.
 This article will explore the circumstances under which prenups can become public record and the other ways you can protect your privacy.

-Prenups may become public record if contested in court
+Prenups are private by default but may become public if contested

-For example, Henry and Hannah are married, and they have a prenup.
-They are now getting divorced after ten great years of marriage.
-However, Henry feels that the prenup is unfair to him, so he challenges it in court during the divorce.
-In order for the court to process and make a decision on the validity and fairness of the prenup, the court may need to enter the prenup document into the court record, which may ultimately end up being public record.
+• Example: If Henry and Hannah divorce and Henry disputes the prenup, the court may need to examine the document closely, making it part of the case file, in which case it may become public record.
 (Note: sometimes, you can request a court to anonymize/impound your information in a divorce case, but there usually needs to be an important reason.
 Ultimately, it’s up to a judge).

 Prenups may become public record if filed for collateral purposes